-- Current staff complement of 18 full-time staff - Responsible for the ongoing service management for all in receipt of Ontario Works and NDA's - Financial Updates and Reviews are required every 24 months - Staff have the discretion to determine the best schedule for connecting with participants the needs and plans of the participants informs that decision.
+- Current staff complement of 17 full-time staff. - Responsible for the ongoing service management for all in receipt of Ontario Works and NDA's. - Financial Updates and Reviews are required every 24 months. - Staff have the discretion to determine the best schedule for connecting with participants the needs and plans of the participants informs that decision.
 Some participants are connected with weekly, monthly or every other month.
 Staff are to connect a minimum of once every three months and to meet in person once annually.
-Staff have developed processes to ensure that virtual and phone meetings can be supported

-- We currently have one dedicated CSW to complete EVP requirements however we are looking to review this practice to determine if we can maintain consistent completion of EVP if all staff complete a portion of the assigned files - One FTE CSW provides coverage for caseloads for staff on leaves and out of office we consistently have 1 to 2 staff on leave at any given time - Additional funding is needed to continue to support this level of service delivery, should improvements to eligibility and workflow not progress at IBAU to offset the administrative burden it is costing at the local level.
+Staff have developed processes to ensure that virtual and phone meetings can be supported. - We currently have one dedicated CSW to complete EVP requirements however we are looking to review this practice to determine if we can maintain consistent completion of EVP if all staff complete a portion of the assigned files. - A buddy system has been established to support staff out of office to ensure continued support is available to people we serve.
+Standards and priorities have been set to support this coverage. - Additional funding is needed to continue to support this level of service delivery, should improvements to eligibility and workflow not progress at OWIU to offset the administrative burden it is costing at the local level.